Decicus/discord-server-change/README.md

 Keep in mind that commands will only work inside a text channel on the server.
 Sending the bot a _direct message_ will **not** work.

+The user running the command will also need to be connected to the voice channel they would like to change regions for.
+In the future the bot will allow typing part of the channel name, as long as the "part" matches only one channel.

 ### Display current server region